-Jared and Noah expanded the production eight years ago, when Jared, now 21, and Noah, now 19, became the managers and owners of Thoenen Produce.
-They exchanged labor on the farm for 10 acres of their grandparents’ land, so that they could grow more produce for the Columbia Farmers Market.
+Jared and Noah expanded the production 10 years ago, when Jared and Noah became the managers and owners of Thoenen Produce.
+They exchanged labor on the farm for 10 acres of their grandparents’ land, so that they could grow more produce for Columbia Farmers Market.

 “We got them involved growing veggies from the time they could walk,” Randy said.
-“They are still very ambitious, and they are going great guns” with this project.
+“They are still very ambitious, and they are doing great” with this project.
 “I don’t think they will ever quit.”

-The brothers cultivate six acres of sweet corn, and grow a variety of field-grown vegetables on the other four acres.
-Over the past five years, they built three greenhouses for tomatoes, peppers and cucumbers, which enabled the Thoenens to bring produce to the farmers market as early as April 1.
+From 2012 to 2018, the brothers cultivated six acres of sweet corn, two acres of watermelon and cantaloupe, along with other varieties of field-grown vegetables on the other two acres.
+During that time, they built three greenhouses for tomatoes, peppers, and cucumbers, enabling the Thoenens to bring produce to the farmers market as early as April 1.

 Today, the Thoenen Brothers, along with their parents, have cut back on their operations to only growing 900 greenhouse tomato plants and a couple acres of sweet corn.
 Ten years after taking over the operations, Jared and Noah have graduated college and have full time jobs as engineers, and they still manage to make time to bring great fresh fruits and vegetables to the farmers market.